Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ## Rewards

-In reinforcement learning, the reward is a signal that the Agent has done something right.
-The PPO reinforcement learning algorithm works by optimizing the choices an Agent makes such that the Agent earns the highest cumulative reward over time.
-The better your reward mechanism, the better your Agent will learn.
+In reinforcement learning, the reward is a signal that the agent has done something right.
+The PPO reinforcement learning algorithm works by optimizing the choices an agent makes such that the agent earns the highest cumulative reward over time.
+The better your reward mechanism, the better your agent will learn.

 **Note:** Rewards are not used during inference by a Brain using an already